Skip to main content

 • set background from your local files, links or directly from Unsplash, and choose different colours

-• set light and dark mode to your tweet
+• Set light and dark mode for your tweet

-• change opacity and border-radius of a tweet
+• Change the opacity and border-radius of a tweet

 ⚙️ About the process

-While building this project I learned about Context API and how to handle application only type authentication of API.
+While building this project, I learned about Context API and how to handle application-only type authentication of the API.

-There are so many things that can be added, I have built some basic features and wand to add some new features in a new version.
+There are so many things that can be added.
+I have built some basic features and want to add some new features in a new version.

 Upcoming features

-• adding support for tweets containing media (currently only support text-based tweets).
+• Adding support for tweets containing media (currently only supports text-based tweets).

 • More custom theme options and templates.